TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPOptionCode.md

 ```

 ## DESCRIPTION
-This function is used to query a list DHCP option codes from BloxOneDDI.
+This function is used to query a list DHCP option codes from Universal DDI.
 This is useful for determining the option code required when submitting options via the -DHCPOptions parameter on other cmdlets.

 ## EXAMPLES